Avatar

 In this article, we explore cross-national variations in misperceptions of the foreign-born population size in European societies.
 We provide theoretical reasoning why national discourses on immigration articulated by politics and media should influence individual (mis)perceptions.
 Differentiating between salience and valence of national discourses, we also examine their interplay with individuals’ actual exposure to political and media debates.
 The results of multilevel regression analyses using 2014 European Social Survey (ESS) data suggest that mere salience of national discourses on immigration is not decisive when explaining (mis)perceptions of the foreign-born population size.
 Regarding the valence of immigration-related national discourses, we identify an ambivalent role of political discourse that is more immigrant-friendly.
 In countries with inclusive discourse, overestimation of the number of foreign-born people is less likely to occur but also underestimation is more pronounced.
 Moreover, effects of national discourse on individual misperceptions are not conditional on people’s exposure to politics and media.

 Research on whether religiosity promotes or reduces prejudice has produced plenty of paradoxical findings.
-In this article we address the relationship between religiosity and anti-diversity attitudes (xenophobia and homophobia) among Christians in West Germany.
+In this article we address the relationship between religiosity and anti-diversity attitudes (xenophobia and homophobia) among Christians in Western Germany.
 We ask what the relationship between religiosity and anti-diversity attitudes is and how it can be explained.
 Two (complementary) theoretical explanations are presented: the religious-ideology explanation emphasizes the role of fundamentalism, and the loss-of-privileges explanation underscores the importance of perceived disadvantage.
-Our analysis is based on a representative sample of Christians in West Germany and provides evidence of a curvilinear religiosity-prejudice relationship.
+Our analysis is based on a representative sample of Christians in Western Germany and provides evidence of a curvilinear religiosity-prejudice relationship.
 Up to a certain level of religiosity, xenophobia and homophobia decrease as religiosity increases; however, the relationship then reverses—anti-diversity attitudes are particularly pronounced among the highly religious.
 The level of xenophobia among the highly religious is fully explained by fundamentalism and perceived disadvantage, whereas their level of homophobia is only partially explained.

 Contact